Salcedo, Eastern Samar: History

+The town was formerly a part of Guiuan.
+On December 8, 1862, Salcedo became an independent municipality by a decree of the Bishop of Cebu.
+It was named after Juan de Salcedo, a Spanish conquistador.

 During World War II the Salcedo was part of a large US Navy base Leyte-Samar Naval Base from 1944 to 1946.

 In 1959, the sitio of Balud was converted into a barrio.

 Geography

 Barangays

 Salcedo is politically subdivided into 41 barangays.
+Each barangay consists of puroks and some have sitios.